-If there was one thing I could tell my younger married self, it would be to trust my red flags.
+If there were one thing I could tell my younger married self, it would be to trust my red flags.
 Listen to what your body is telling you and then act to protect yourself at all costs.
-Because it was at the very beginning that I saw my future divorce and I didn’t even know it.
+Because it was at the very beginning that I saw my impending divorce and I didn’t even know it.

 There was the Friday night my ex decided to review some “floor plans” of his then colleague.
 He was in real estate development.
-She was attractive and very similar to myself.
-The only difference was that I was at home in the first month of nursing our new born, recovering from a traumatic birth and a cesarean section.
+She was attractive and very similar to me.
+The only difference was that I was at home in the first month of nursing, our newborn, recovering from a traumatic birth and a cesarean section.
 There was no family around to help me or assist in any way.
 So, I relied on my ex to take an interest and at least come home after work.
-But the quick visit to check out her floor plans and promise to be home at 9:30 pm turned into him rolling in at 1am.
-I was shattered.
+But the quick visit to check out her floor plans and promise to be back at 9:30 pm turned into him rolling in at 1 am.
+I felt shattered.

 We argued.
-He never apologized for leaving me waiting or hurting my feelings or betraying our sacred bond.
-Could I have married such an insensitive narcissistic misogynistic man?
+There was no remorse for leaving me waiting or hurting my feelings or betraying our sacred bond.
+Could I have married such an insensitive, narcissistic misogynistic man?
 I refused to believe it.
 I shut it down.
-Blamed myself for being so needy and even made excuses for him.
-He was tired, he worked so hard, he deserved to go out.
+He blamed me for being so needy and even made excuses for him.
+He was tired; he worked so hard, he deserved to go out.
 So what if he fell asleep on her couch like he said he did.
 I believed him.
-He is my husband after all.
+He is my husband, after all.

-It was years later, in a therapy session, where I was given the greatest gift.
-She said, “all you have to take is a 2-degree shift from your present reality”.
-The ability to see a situation from a different point of view, can change everything.
+It was years later, in a therapy session, where I received the greatest gift.
+My therapist said, “all you have to take is a 2-degree shift from your present reality”.
+The ability to see a situation from a different point of view can change everything.

-I have found that the key to looking at the past without reliving the trauma is to remove yourself from the story completely.
+I have found that the key to looking at the past without reliving the trauma is to remove yourself from the story altogether.
 Now when I retell that story, I pretend I’m the big sister listening to my little sister who is asking for advice.
-By removing myself as the main character in that story I can observe it from a distance, without feeling the feelings I had when I was in it.
-That’s the 2 degree shift.
+By removing myself as the main character in that story, I can observe it from a distance, without feeling the feelings I had when I was in it.
+That’s the 2-degree shift.

-Since she is at the beginning of her marriage, what does she see it looking like, how is she going to be in the partnership and what does she expect from her partner.
+Since she is at the beginning of her marriage, what does it look like, how is she going to be in the partnership, and what does she expect from her partner.
 I would encourage her to write it down and then discuss it with her partner to make sure that he is on the same page.
-In essence, the goals of each partner/parent must be the same in order for the marriage to flourish.
+In essence, the goals of each partner/parent must be the same for the marriage to flourish.
 I didn’t know this then.
-In fact, we really didn’t have any of those discussions as the marriage progressed.
-Would it have changed things then?
+We didn’t have any of those discussions as the marriage progressed.
+Would it have changed things later?
 Probably not.
 But that’s not the point of the magic of hindsight.

-We have to screw up in order to learn and grow.
+We have to screw up to learn and grow.

-Our mistakes are where the learning is, not in the being right and striving for that illusive perfection that never exists.
+Our mistakes are where the learning is, not in the being right and striving for that elusive perfection that never exists.

 If only I had the wisdom that I do now.
-But that’s what hindsight is all about…seeing where it went wrong in order for you to make different choices and not repeat the mistakes.
+But that’s what hindsight is all about; seeing where it went wrong for you to make different choices and not repeat the mistakes.
 Right?

-I know that, for where I was then, I would have picked the same kind of partner… selfish, detached, inconsiderate, needy, egotistical, misogynistic.
+I know that, for where I was then, I would have picked the same kind of partner- selfish, detached, inconsiderate, needy, egotistical, misogynistic.
 Why?
-Because that is what I was being to myself then.
+Because that is what I was to myself then.
 Yes, you read that right.
-All of the characteristics that my ex had, were a reflection of what I was on some level.
+All of the characteristics that my ex had were a reflection of what I was on some level.
 Perhaps not as overt in the way he presented these traits, but they were there because I accepted them to some degree and therefore I was them as well.
 It was easy then to point the finger at the offender.
-But at the end of the day I attracted that type of man into my life.
-“Well, you picked him”, said my 3rd Lawyer.
-This echoes in my ear every time I recall a scene in my story.
+But at the end of the day, I attracted that type of man into my life.
+“Well, you picked him,” said my 3rd Lawyer.
+This phrase echoes in my mind every time I recall a scene in my story.

-When you can see your past as a story.
-A cautionary tale.
-A lesson to be learned.
-Then you can look at it with different eyes.
+When you can see your past as a story; a cautionary tale; a lesson to be learned, then you can look at it with different eyes.
 From the eyes of a big sister.
-From that 2 degree shift.
+From that 2 degrees shift.
 The mystics and gurus are still correct.
-It’s never a good a thing to dwell in the past.
-But it is important to reassess the past with the eyes of an observer in order for us to learn from our mistakes and transform into the beautiful loving caring beings we are striving to be now.
+It’s never a good thing to dwell in the past.
+But it is essential to reassess the past with the eyes of an observer for us to learn from our mistakes and transform into the beautiful, loving, caring beings we are striving to be now.